jubianchi/laboard/README.md

   * `redis`: Configuration of the redis server
     * `host`: Hostname of the server
     * `port`: Port to connect to

-* `config/client.js`:
-  * `gitlabUrl`: The URL to your Gitlab instance. **This should be the same as for the server** (for example `http://gitlab.example.com`)
-  * `socketIoPort`: The port to which the Socket.io server is bound.
-When running in production, this will be the same as the HTTP server's port

 ## Start